 The covenant of grace is like the ticket of the poor passenger.
-Some Christians live deprived of the promised benefits because they fail to understand what their "ticket" includes.
-Their prayers take the character of pleadings like beggars, instead of a solid faith, because they do not understand their rights under the covenant.
+Some Christians live deprived of the promised benefits, because they fail to understand what their 'ticket' includes.
+Their prayers take the character of pleadings like beggars, not a solid faith, because they do not understand their rights under the covenant.